The dead Russian cosmonauts

 industry, there had been no real urgency in their efforts.
 Until Sputnik 1

 rocketed on the scene.
-Initially they met with little success, but by changing
+Initially they met with little success, but by

-the way in what was immediately called a space race.
+were well on the way in what was immediately called a space race.

-It was crystal clear to everybody that the next big step in what was soon called
+It was crystal clear to everybody that the next big step in what was soon

-Russians were suffering under the secrecy that is one of the traits of their
+completely open.
+The Russians were suffering under the secrecy that is one

-communist government, for a large part driven by the fear of having a failure in
+of the traits of their communist government, for a large part driven by the

 So a lot of people were expecting the launch of a Soviet cosmonaut, and not